F4b1-/Crawler-improved/README.md

 Android App
 ------
 You can now use the Android App available from this repo to control the robot.
+Don't forget to change the MAC address used in the app to the address of your bluetooth module.
 ![App](https://github.com/F4b1-/Crawler-improved/blob/770e757c073628abacaa46ca051fc523b7767e1b/screenshot_app.png)

 Python script
 ------
 You can also control the robot from your Computer using Bluetooth.
 Simply run the  python script.
+Don't forget to change the MAC address used in the script to the address of your bluetooth module.
-You will nedd to install the following dependencies:
+You will need to install the following dependencies:
 ```
 pip install pybluez
 pip install pynput